August 21, 2017

 Dear Burr Student,

 Welcome back!
-I hope you had an awesome, cool, fun-filled summer.
-Perhaps you read a great book, went on a bike riding adventure, or just hung out at the beach.
-Whatever you did, I hope you had an opportunity to relax, daydream, play outside, and laugh – a lot.
+I hope you had an awesome, amazing, cool, fun-filled summer.
+Perhaps you read a great book, ran a lemonade stand, ate a ginormous hot fudge sundae with extra whipped cream, or just hung out at the beach.
+Whatever you did, I hope you had a great time!